Aadii1506/CD-PROJECT/README.md

 # To run the code:
-first run the command-> sh build.sh then run-> sh start.sh filename in our case run ( sh start.sh test.txt )
+first run the command-> sh build.sh

+then run-> sh start.sh filename

+In our case run ( sh start.sh test.txt )